Starfodders/Starfodders/README.md

 - Hearth is done, deployed on Netlify and interacts with my Amazon RDS (MySQL) through serverless functions.
 Check it out at https://hearthdbt.netlify.app/

-- My next step(s) are to build out a portfolio website, learn Typescript and NextJS, React Native.
+- I've recently built a portfolio website at https://michaeldeng.netlify.app/ using NextJS, Typescript, Tailwind, and ThreeJS.
+Check it out!

+- Currently working on learning React Native and Prisma, and brushing up further on Typescript.